sam-cogan/mcp-workshops/docs/azure-devops.md

 - npm or yarn
 - Azure DevOps account with appropriate access

+## Production Use

+For ease of use in this workshop, we will be running the MCP server locally using Stdio, an will authenticate using a PAT token.
+This is suitable for a single user to get familiar with use the MCP server.

+If you want to roll out the use of this MCP server to a larger group of people in production, you may want to look at running the server remotely using SSE or HTTP Streaming, and authenticating using a Managed Identity or Service Principal.

 ## Module Sections

 ### 1. Add MCP Server to VS Code